UKPLab/arxiv2024-constrained-ctest-generation/README.md

 For debugging the MIP model, the option `--debug-mip` should be set to `True` and a path for the logging file provided via `--debug-log`.

+Finally, we provide additional implementations of the optimization objective using indicator functions and piecewise linear approximations.
+You can find the implementations in [MIP Objective Functions](https://github.com/UKPLab/arxiv2024-constrained-ctest-generation/tree/master/C-Test%20Generation/MIP_Objective_Functions).
+They can be run using the same setup as the default one.

 #### Reimplemented Baseline <a name="reimplbaselines"></a>

 We implement both baselines SEL and SIZE proposed by [Lee et al. (2019)](https://aclanthology.org/P19-1035/) using the trained XGB model.
 Runscripts for the variability experiments to assess the performance against the original implementations are provided in the shell scripts.
 The data to run these experiments is provided at [tu datalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4205) `Variability Data.zip`.
 To run the models, add a respective `data` folder containing the preprocessed data as well as a `model` folder with the trained model.
 Results will be output in a respective `results` folder.

 ### User Study <a name="study"></a>

 Code regarding the user study consists of three parts.
-First, the interface we implement and use written in Flask using SQLAlchemy as a backend for our (MySQL) database.
-Second, the Latin Hypercube Sampling implemented as a constratined optimization problem, and third, the R scripts implementing the GAMM we use for our analysis.
+First, the [interface](https://github.com/UKPLab/arxiv2024-constrained-ctest-generation/tree/master/User%20Study/Interface) we implement and use written in Flask using SQLAlchemy as a backend for our (MySQL) database.
+Second, the [Latin Hypercube Sampling](https://github.com/UKPLab/arxiv2024-constrained-ctest-generation/tree/master/User%20Study/Sampling) implemented as a constratined optimization problem, and third, the R scripts implementing the GAMM we use for our [analysis](https://github.com/UKPLab/arxiv2024-constrained-ctest-generation/tree/master/User%20Study/Analysis).

 #### Interface <a name="interface"></a>